ritish133/AI-Mock-Interview/README.md

 - **Authentication:** Secure user authentication and account management with Clerk.
 - **Payments:** Stripe integration for handling payments and unlocking premium features.
 - **Modern UI:** Responsive and beautiful user interface built with Next.js and Tailwind CSS.
+- **Database:** Built on Neon with Drizzle ORM for scalable, reliable data storage.

 ## Tech Stack